From the Keys to Jacksonville, here are the best Florida bike trails.

 The trail continues into Lake County for 10 more miles as the South Lake Trail and the Minneola Scenic Trail, bringing the total paved trail to a total of 32 miles.
 You can see a map at the West Orange Trail story.

 The West Orange Trail allows Class I and II ebikes.

 Van Fleet State Trail

 Van Fleet State Trail is a 29-mile bike trail into the Green Swamp west of Orlando — the most rural bicycle trail in the state.
 Because it’s a former railroad line, the path is straight and flat.
 You won’t see many people.
 You will see cattle ranches, lush forests and wetlands, wild flowers, birds and butterflies.
-The middle stretch goes through the heart of the Green Swamp Conservation Area and offers the best wildlife viewing.
+The middle stretch goes through the heart of the Green Swamp Conservation Area and offers the best wildlife viewing and some beautiful scenery.

 Nature Coast Trail